zaatas/nvim/README.md

 First Pass at converting init.vim to init.lua.
+Still much to do.